scrtlabs/discovery-documentation/docs/index.md

  - Enigma is **Ethereum compatible**.
 Secret Contracts can call any function inside a smart contract on Ethereum.

+Enigma and Ethereum work together, and separate computation and storage from consensus.

+## Enigma: Compute and Storage Layer

+ - **Secret Contract Engine**: Executes computations.
+ - **Peer-to-peer Network**: Propagates messages in the Enigma network.
+ - **State Management**: Stores and manages the state.
+ - **Key Management**: Stores and manages encryption, decryption and signing keys.

+## Ethereum: Consensus Layer
+ -   **Shared Ledger**: Stores the worker registry, task records and proofs of completed tasks.
+ - **Consensus**: Agreement on task order and confirmation status.

 ## Enigma at a Glance 👁️
 This diagram illustrates how data flows in an Enigma-based application.
  [ INSERT DIAGRAM ]